ccummings418/PythonRegression/README.md

-# Python Regression Using Anaconda / JupyterLabs
+# Python Regression Using XGBoost

 *These are some useful coding modules I have used for XGBoost regression modeling.*